Making Sense of the Latest Hard Drive Technology

 M.2 Drives

 This is the point at which many people feel perplexed by drive technology.
 M.2 drives are similar to memory sticks rather than hard drives.
 M.2 is the second generation of solid-state drives.
-They are more compact and utilise PCI-Express connectors rather than SATA III.
+They are more compact and use PCI-Express connectors rather than SATA III.
 Thus, what?
 Thus, an M.2 drive may function at speeds of up to five to seven times those of the fastest first-generation SSDs.

 M.2 drives, like SSDs a few years ago, are still relatively new.
-These drives become heated and slow down when their casings are not adequately cooled.
+These drives become heated and slow when their casings are not adequately cooled.
 Apart from their expense, they can be finicky with system drivers and the BIOS.

-Once heat concerns are resolved and prices reduce, storage units such as the OneBlox might be stacked with M.2 drives.
+Once heat concerns are resolved and prices are reduced, storage units such as the OneBlox might be stacked with M.2 drives.
 They thrive in circumstances that involve a significant amount of reading/writing in a short period of time.
 M.2 would be a suitable fit for a big database server that executes 10,000+ read/write operations per day.

 Intel Optane